-This deliverable, mainly associated with the task T7.4 of Work Package 7 has been hampered strongly by the canceled deployment of low-cost sensors (due to the international chip crisis) in the test areas as were planned in the proposal.
+As already reported in Deliverable D7.5, this deliverable has been hampered strongly by the canceled deployment of low-cost sensors (due to the international chip crisis) in the test areas as were planned in the proposal.
 For the investigation of high-resolution ground-motion models (GMM), an experiment in the Valais, Switzerland, area was planned in order to cover the sedimentary basin and the mountain slopes on each side of the valley with instruments.
 Measurement in such an environment would have provide the necessary high-resolution recordings for the envisioned study.
-To compensate for that, we teamed up with the URBASIS project (see Acknowledgments) and conducted a study on non-linear GMMs to investigate whether or not the concept of non-linearity is warranted by the data.
+To compensate for that, we teamed up with the URBASIS project (see Acknowledgments) and conducted a study on non-linear GMMs to investigate whether or not the concept of non-linearity is warranted by the data and we also investigated the impact of local geology on earthquake ground motions.

 Likewise, due to a lack of distributed low-cost sensors in buildings in Europe, we were not able to develop the necessary testing metrics for exposure/risk testing as no measurements were available.
-However, to compensate for this, we have collected damage reports of the Petrinja, Croatia, and Samos, Greece, earthquakes.
-The building-scale exposure model from task T2.7 will be finished for these area during summer this year so that we can provide first tests of the exposure model (in combination with the respective fragility model) against real damage assessments.
+However, to compensate for this, we have collected damage reports of the 29 December 2020 M6.4 Petrinja earthquake and the 6 February 2023 M7.8 Turkey-Syria earthquake sequence.
+The building-scale exposure model from task T2.7 has been finished (Deliverable D2.13) and we provide first tests of the exposure model (in combination with the respective fragility model) against real damage assessments.